Around Schoodic Peninsula

 Jones Pond.
 This gorgeous fresh-water “pond” on Rte.
 195 (about a mile from US 1) is a great place for swimming and kayaking, with picnic facilities and a dock and boat ramp.

 Hammond Hall.
-The home to Schoodic Arts for All has events and art exhibits all year long.
+The home to Schoodic Arts for All and Winter Harbor Music Festival has events and art exhibits all year long.
 For two weeks each August, SAFA sponsors an arts festival with dozens of workshops, performances, and exhibits of local artistic endeavors.

 Corea Heath.
 Corea has a 1000-acre forever wild front yard separating it from the rest of civilization.
 About two miles from the turn onto Rte.
 195 in Prospect Harbor, is the 600-acre Northern Corea Heath.
 Take the path through the heath to see a large beaver lodge on the pond.
 On the opposite side of the road is a former super-secret navy listening post and cold war relic, which is now a 400-acre part of Maine Coastal Islands National Wildlife Refuge.
 The latter has a very easy-to-walk elevated path to an overlook that gives visitors a view of this huge arctic bog, home to rare plants and unusual plant communities, as well as habitat for all sorts of wildlife.
 Just a short walk and it seems like you’ve entered a different world.